Six Towns and Villages to Visit on Holidays in the Wye Valley

 Hay-on-Wye

 Hay-on-Wye is best known for its literary festival and secondhand book shops.
-It also occupies a spectacular location with the River Wye to its north, the fields of Herefordshire to its east, and the Brecon Beacons and Black Mountains to its south and west.
+It also occupies a spectacular location with the River Wye to its north, the fields of Herefordshire to its east, and the Brecon Beacons and the Black Mountains to its south and west.
 Besides providing an excellent base from which to explore the countryside, Hay-on-Wye is home to some of the region’s best restaurants.

 Farm House Barn